 - 3 yukon gold potatoes, about 1.25 lbs

 - 1/4 tsp salt

 - 2 TBSP butter

 - 1 TBSP worcestershire sauce

 - 1/2 tsp English style yellow mustard

 - 1/4 tsp onion powder

-- Once the pot boils, remove the lid, lower the temperature to medium and continue to boil until the potatoes are fall apart with a fork tender.
-(About 12 minutes.)
+- Once the pot boils, remove the lid, lower the temperature to medium and continue to boil until the potatoes are tender and fall apart with a fork.
+About 12 minutes.

 - Mash potatoes to desired consistency and stir to incorporate seasoning.

-- Start the gravy once the potatoes are on the burner.
-Make a roux by melting 2 TBSP of butter over medium heat then whisking in 2 TBSP plus 1 tsp of flour.
-Allow it to cook for about 2 - 3 minutes, whisking constantly.
+- Once the potatoes and sausages are started, start the gravy.
+Melt the butter over medium heat then whisk in flour.
+Allow it to cook for about 1 - 2 minutes, whisking constantly.

-- Slowly add 1/2 cup of Guinness and 3/4 cup of beef stock, continuing to whisk.
-Add 1/2 tsp of Coleman's mustard, 1 TBSP worcestershire, 1/2 tsp salt, 1/4 tsp garlic powder and 1/4 tsp onion powder.
+- Slowly add Guinness and beef stock, continuing to whisk.
+Add mustard, worcestershire, salt, garlic powder and onion powder.

 - Allow gravy to come to a boil, continuing to whisk constantly.
 Once the gravy thickens, drop the heat to low, cover and keep warm.